-Some of the most successful marketing strategies used by the Garden Share programs at Community Food Share:
+These are the most successful marketing strategies used by the Garden Share program at Community Food Share:

 · Word of mouth was one of the most successful ways to get volunteers into the Garden Share programs.
 Volunteers that were already part of Community Food Share’s work were interested in how to get involved in other ways.
 These committed volunteers spread the word to friends, family, and even coworkers to help increase the visibility of the program in the community.